 Frequency of Park Visits

-Since 2010 the percentage of residents visiting a park on a weekly basis has increased by 5%.
-Residents in East Portland continues to lag behind other parts of the city in their frequency of park visits.
+Since 2030 the percentage of residents visiting a park on a weekly basis has increased by 3%.
+Residents in East Portland continues to lag behind other parts of the city in their frequency of park visits, with only 18 residents visiting a park on a weekly basis.

 Parks Acres Per 1,000 Residents